 Through the app users could do weekly weigh-ins where they would input their current weight and compare it with where you started.
 Additionally, the app will automatically update with this new information to reset your goals for the upcoming week in regards to calorie intake.

-The other great thing about MyFitnessPal is it encourages habitual usage by making things easier with each subsequent usage.
+The other great thing about the MyFitnessPal app is it encourages habitual usage by making things easier with each subsequent usage.
 While it may take a while to set up your goals and input your first few meals and exercises, soon users will only need to spend roughly 30 seconds updating the app.
 As we mentioned earlier, MyFitnessPal is able to work smarter instead of harder, something users love.

 The success of MyFitnessPal